cekvenich/www/www/post/comp/story1.md

 An example component would look like this.
 ![](/post/comp/compEx.png).
 If you are using BEM (<http://getbem.com/naming>) naming, then block size is a guide line.
 Also often times, a component is interactive.

-Every year, there is a new web component library.
+Every year, there is a newly popular web component library in .js.
 ![](/post/comp/fail.gif).

 And you will mostly learn to use a few of them:
 ![](/post/comp/poly.png).